In October, Crews actively supports the French League against Cancer #CrewsEnRose

 At Crews, the rhythm of 1 week of classes and 3 weeks of free time (or work at the company for those on work-study programs) means that you can experience the advantages of the WFH in practice, while training for compatible professions.

-More freedom, but also more responsibility
+More freedom, but also more responsibilities

 Adopting the WFH has many advantages: eliminating commuting time, the comfort of one's own space and great flexibility in the organization of the day.
 However, this way of working also raises a number of important challenges.
 Without a clearly defined framework, it's easy for the boundaries between professional and personal life to blur, which can lead to work overload.
 Working from home can also lead to feelings of social isolation, especially in the absence of regular interaction with colleagues.
 To maintain a good balance, it's essential to set clear limits, structure your day and, if necessary, alternate with days in a coworking space, with relatives or in other stimulating environments to break the solitude.

-A gradual adaptation to be built
+A progressive adaptation to be built.

 To make a successful transition to work from home, it's essential to train progressively, in a suitable environment.
 The ideal way to start is with a flexible training program that gives you time to get to grips with the demands of working remotely.
 At Crews, the one-week-a-month format allows students to experiment smoothly with this new organization.
 This flexible model encourages autonomy and self-paced learning, while preparing students for WFH-compatible professions such as digital, marketing ande-commerce.